E-flux publications

-e-flux publications includes both the e-flux journal and e-flux journal reader series.
+e-flux produces both the e-flux journal and e-flux journal reader series.
 The monthly art publication e-flux journal features essays and contributions by contemporary artists and thinkers.
 The e-flux journal reader series was initiated in 2009 as a joint imprint with Sternberg Press.

 History

 In 2009, e-flux began distributing the printed version of the journal as a PDF-to-print edition designed by Adam Florin that can be found at bookshops and art spaces around the world through a network of distributors.
 The first issue of e-flux journal was published in December, 2008.
 Shortly after The Building, Berlin, presented the e-flux journal as exhibition as part of their public programming, producing issues 0, 1, 2 and 3 in the space over the course of the year.
 As the editorial collective explained, "(t)his first presentation of e-flux journal in Berlin (was) a prototype for what a small art space such as The Building can do with this system."

 In 2014 Mark Sladen wrote "e-flux journal focuses primarily on long-form texts, with little effort to style the reading environment or to employ complex audiovisual elements.
 It could be argued that the journal's simplicity is its strength, as the publication's lack of formatting—and lack of large audiovisual files—means that it flows with greater ease across a multitude of devices.
 But it does this by making text its unchallenged king."

 Since 2010, e-flux journal has regularly produced thematic issues, often guest edited by writers and thinkers such as Irit Rogoff, Boris Groys, Anselm Franke and Carlos Motta.
 These issues are often accompanied by symposia and events at e-flux on the same theme.